All health care providers who are able to offer their services to refugees can call the

 Refugees typically face greater settlement and integration challenges than other newcomers.
 Many refugees have experienced prolonged periods in refugee camps, trauma, violence, and limited access to health care and education.
 As part of the immigration process, refugees undergo an immigration medical exam (IME) at their point of departure, are assessed by Quarantine Officers at an airport upon arrival in Canada and will require medical assessment and ongoing care once they have settled into temporary and final accommodations.

-Overall Syrian refugees coming from Lebanon, Jordan and Turkey are experiencing health concerns as a result of the ongoing conflict in Syria and difficult living conditions in the refugee camps.
-We have no indication of any significant risk of infectious diseases; however we will be monitoring their health along the re-settlement journey.
+Overall, Syrian refugees coming from Lebanon, Jordan and Turkey are experiencing health concerns as a result of the ongoing conflict in Syria and difficult living conditions in countries of asylum both inside and outside of refugee camps.
+Oral health, mental health and chronic disease concerns have emerged as the most predominant health needs.
+The ministry has no indication of any significant risk of infectious diseases.

 What type of health services support may be required by Syrian refugees?

 Health care services that refugees may potentially need access to include:

 - primary health care and specialist care (e.g. maternity care, pediatrics, women's health, reproductive health services)

 - psychosocial support, counselling and mental health services

 - chronic disease management (e.g. cardiac, respiratory, diabetes)

 - acute care/hospital services